 Accommodations: Rural Bliss Airbnb studio apartment in Kilkenny .
 This Airbnb find was truly bliss.
 Wonderful hosts, cosy room, and scrumptious homemade bread and other little treats.

-So off we went, on the long way to Tipperary*, made even longer by the single lane, grass-down-the-middle roads, but we eventually made it to:
+So off we went, on the long way to Tipperary*, made even longer by the single lane, grass-down-the-middle roads.
+Eventually we made it to:

 - Blarney Castle, a medieval fortress that we thought would be neat, but unfortunately was a bit of a let down.